 You can find the labels at your local office store or on Amazon.

-It’s super easy to do too in Microsoft Word!
+It’s super easy to format and print them using Microsoft Word!

 - Type each students name on each label

-- Print (make sure you print a few extra just to hand on hand)
+- Print (make sure you print a few extra just to have on hand)

-- Save then print extras as needed during the year
+- Print extras as needed during the year